coriolisinstruments/EurorackModules/SnackBus_PSU/README.md

 ## About

-This power supply was design as a even lower-cost, even smaller, alternative to the excellent Befaco LunchBus skiff PSU.
+This power supply was design as a even lower-cost (the total cost is about €30), even smaller, alternative to the excellent Befaco LunchBus skiff PSU.
 In terms of circuitry, the SnackBus is almost identical.
 Why use this?
 Well, the SnackBus fits into a Moog 60 HP skiff (from the Mother-32 or DFAM), whereas the LunchBus does not.

 ## On power output